sst/guide/_examples/how-to-add-google-login-to-your-cognito-user-pool.md

 auth.cognitoUserPoolClient.node.addDependency(provider);
 ```

-This creates a Google identity provider with the given scopes and links the created provider to our user pool.
+This creates a Google identity provider with the given scopes and links the created provider to our user pool and Google user’s attributes will be mapped to the User Pool user.

 Make sure to import the `cognito` package.